 Since it was a really hot day we headed right to the beach at Playa de las Teresitas, the only sandy beach with sand brought from Sahara.
 It is one of the most beautiful beaches in Spain, and in Tenerife.

 Before heading directly on the beach, we went all the way up at the Mirador Las Teresitas from where you get that iconic view, the picture you see in all the advertisements about Tenerife.
-Surprise suprise, the Mirador Las Teresitas is closed.
+Surprise surprise, the Mirador Las Teresitas is closed.